johnwils/meteor-react-material-template/README.md

 ```
 Start Meteor:
 ```
-meteor
+meteor npm run start
 ```

 Navigate to [http://localhost:3000](http://localhost:3000) in any browser.

 ## Routing and redirects
-React Router 4 `props` are accessible in every top level 'page' component.
+React Router 5 `props` are accessible in every top level 'page' component.
 This allows any page to access react router's 'redirect' functions and url params, etc. These can be passed onto any further components.

 Also React Router's `withProps` HOC provides the same functionality to any component.

-When logged in, users are redirected to the '/profile' route.

-When logged out, users are redirect to the '/login' route.

 ## Folder structure